spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters.md

 Existing Kubernetes clusters not deployed through Palette can be imported into Palette for visibility, limited Day -2 management, and additional capabilities such as application lifecycle management.
 You can import Kubernetes clusters from various infrastructure providers, such as public and private clouds and bare-metal environments.

 Palette supports importing _generic_ or _cloud-specific_ clusters.
-Cloud-specific clusters enable more functionality because Palette understands how to interact with the cloud provider's API.
-Generic clusters are more limited because Palette is unaware of the underlying cloud provider.
+Cloud-specific clusters enable more functionality because Palette understands how to interact with the infrastructure provider's API.
+Cloud-specific clusters provide the same experience as Palette deployed clusters.

+The generic type is for a cluster that is deployed in an environment where Palette lacks integration with the underlying infrastructure provider's API.
+Palette can support basic operations for generic clusters, such as reporting metrics, conducting scans, scheduling backups, and applying and managing add-on profiles.
+However, Day-2 activities are not supported in generic clusters.

+ Refer to the [Supported Infrastructure Providers](/clusters/imported-clusters#supportedinfrastructureproviders) section to learn more about supported infrastructure environments.

 To get started with a cluster import, refer to the [Import a Cluster](/clusters/imported-clusters/cluster-import) guide to learn more.